pink-baja-fairy-duster-flower-3

 One of the most striking features of the Baja fairy duster plant is its flowers.
 Resembling small, fluffy pom-poms, they are a deep shade of red that is sure to catch the eye.
 These flowers bloom throughout the year, providing a burst of color even during the hottest summer months.
 Not only are they visually appealing, but they also attract hummingbirds and butterflies, adding even more life to your garden.

-The biggest problem for most landscapers is finding this beautiful plant at your local retail garden store!
+One of the biggest challenges for many landscapers is tracking down this stunning plant at your local garden center.
+It’s not always easy to find, and availability can vary widely depending on the region or time of year.
+This can make it frustrating for those trying to create the perfect landscape design.
 If you are a true low-watering landscaper you should purchase this plant when you find it.

 Baja fairy duster plant